 The availability of reliable and accurate sports data is a leading concern with the major sports leagues and the NCAA.
 The concern is supposedly behind the leagues seeking an “integrity” fee from states working to enact sports betting legislation.

 Musburger believes the leagues are being hypocritical.
-In a recent interview on Real Sports on HBO, Musburger said:
+In an interview on Real Sports on HBO, Musburger said:

 “If you want to sit in your ivory tower and pontificate about the integrity of your beloved game, why would you put one of your franchises within walking distance of several sportsbooks?
 Answer me that question, Mr. Goddell.”